-The ITIA submits evidence of WhatsApp messages between FF, and in the days following to support its allegations in respect of the Charges relevant to Match 2.
-FF is a former professional tennis player and one of middlemen who was banned for life for multiple match-fixing offences in 2021. was an associate
+30. The ITIA submits evidence of WhatsApp messages between FF and FF and for the former of the sent on the morning of Match 2 and in the days following to support its allegations in respect of the Charges relevant to Match 2.
+FF is a former professional tennis player and one of middlemen who was banned for life for multiple match-fixing offences in 2021.
+Was an associate of who often worked to arrange payments for the fixes.
+In the messages sent on the morning of Match 2 states: